mozilla-ai/document-to-podcast/docs/getting-started.md

-Get started with OpenNotebookLLM using one of the two options below: **GitHub Codespaces** for a hassle-free setup or **Local Installation** for running on your own machine.
+Get started with Document-to-Podcast using one of the two options below: **GitHub Codespaces** for a hassle-free setup or **Local Installation** for running on your own machine.

 ---